What type of book file do I need?

 - If you have any other reading device, choose ePub.

-How do I read my e-book?
+How do I read my e-books?

-First, you need to get your ePub or Mobi file on to the device you want to read it on.
-This usually involves connecting your device to the computer you downloaded the book to, using an USB cable, and then moving the book file to the correct place on your device.
+First, get your ePub or Mobi file on to the device you want to read it on.
+In most cases, you'll connect your device to the computer you downloaded the book to, using an USB cable, then move the book file to the correct place on your device.